 Is CBD Oil Legal in Nebraska?

-There’s a lot of confusion regarding this question.
-Before the Nebraska Hemp Farming Act passed, Republic Attorney General Doug Peterson issues a memo that said CBD is a Schedule 1 substance unless it’s an FDA-approved drug.
+Before the Nebraska Hemp Farming Act passed in 2019, Republic Attorney General Doug Peterson issued a memo saying CBD was a Schedule 1 substance unless it’s an FDA-approved drug.
 The memo also made an exception for products approved by the University of Nebraska Medical Center.

 No updates were made to this following the passing of the Hemp Farming Act.
 So, where does this leave CBD?

-There has been a suggestion that hopeful CBD sellers can register their product with the Nebraska Department of Agriculture.
-Once the Department tests and approves the product, it will be licensed for sale within the state, diminishing the risk of arrest.
+There is a suggestion that hopeful CBD sellers can register their product with the Nebraska Department of Agriculture.
+Once the Department tests and approves the product, it is licensed for sale within the state, diminishing the risk of arrest.